University of Vermont

 Environmental Monitoring | Natural Resources Management and Policy

 Thompson, Neil, "What the Fish is Going on Here?
 Are Regulations Being Followed at the Ver-O-Peso Market in Belém, Para?"
 (2008).
 Independent Study Project (ISP) Collection.
-Paper 596.
+596.